 breastfeeding, but you let your baby breastfeed whenever he/she wants to, for as

 Why Breastfeed on Demand?

-- You can keep your milk supply sufficient, due to the fact that the more your baby suckles at the breast, the more milk you will
+- You can keep your milk supply sufficient because the more your baby suckles at the breast, the more milk you will

-- Frequent nursing increases the quality fat content in your milk.
-Therefore, your baby will suffer from less colic symptoms, vomiting and diarrhea.
+- Frequent nursing increases the fat content in your milk.
+Therefore, your baby will suffer from fewer colic symptoms, vomiting, and diarrhea.

 - Cue feeding can help your baby reach a good weight, quickly.